Lindsay Robins

-Dirty Chemistry was produced by the songwriters Christopher Ward and Fred St-Gelaiswho also worked with Alexz Johnson on the music for Instant Star.
+Dirty Chemistry was produced by the songwriters Christopher Ward and Fred St-Gelais who also worked with Alexz Johnson on the music for Instant Star.
 Robins appears on the soundtrack for the third season of Instant Star, singing a song called "Shooting Star".
 As noted by the executive producer of Instant Star, "...the more polished performances of songs like "Shooting Star" and last season's "Never Enough" have actually featured the voice of rising Canadian rock star Lindsay Robins."

 Three singles were released from Dirty Chemistry: "Freaks", "What Would You Do" and "I Can't Forget Your Face".
 (The music video for "I Can't Forget Your Face" was directed by Érik Canuel, who directed Bon Cop Bad Cop, one of the highest grossing Canadian films to date.)
 She has shared the stage with the likes of Simple Plan, Mobile and Eva Avila.

 Robins has teamed up with Josh Rand, the guitarist of the band Stone Sour, and together they make up the hard rock band Moonshot.
 She also fronted the Toronto-based hard rock band Crooked Valentine.